 Crispy fried egg rolls filled with a flavorful avocado mixture and dipped in a honey cilantro dipping sauce… like the cheesecake factory’s, but better!

 Restaurant quality appetizers are so fun to make at home… there’s no waiting for a table, no tip to be paid, and considerably cheaper!
 These are my take on The Cheesecake Factory’s avocado egg rolls.
 Not exactly the same recipe, but one that my family loves!

 This recipe is a copycat, but what I call a loose copycat.
 It’s similar, but not spot on.
 Traditionally the Cheesecake Factory’s version has a different dipping sauce with tamarind in it.
-I don’t know about you, but I don’t usually keep tamarind paste in my pantry.
-It can be a little difficult to find, so I made a honey cilantro sauce instead!
+Tamarind paste can be a little difficult to find, so I made a honey cilantro sauce instead!

 If you’re intimidated by frying, I’m here to tell you it’s not all that scary or difficult!
 Here are some of my favorite tips for flawless frying, every time!

 - You don’t need a special deep fryer, just a large heavy bottomed pot.
 My go-to pan is my trusty dutch oven!

 - A thermometer helps, but if you don’t have one, it’s not the end of the world.
 Heat your oil over MED heat for a while, then when you think it’s ready, stick the handle of a wooden spoon into the pot.
 If bubbles form around it, the oil is ready!
 For these egg rolls, you can also tear off a piece of an extra egg roll wrapper and add it to the oil.
 It should float and bubble, but not turn golden TOO quickly.

 - A spider is my favorite tool to remove fried foods from the oil, and they’re super cheap!